 Lostwithiel is one of my favourite towns in Cornwall.
-It is peaceful even at the height of the season and wonderfully historic with many interesting buildings.
+It is peaceful even at the height of the summer season and wonderfully historic with many interesting buildings.
 There are also lots of antique and curiosity shops to nose about in.
-A beautiful Norman bridge crosses the river Fowey here.
-There is an ancient motte and bailey castle just outside the town.
-And the rather grand Shire Hall, right in the centre, was built in 1272 and was once home to the ancient Stannary Courts.
+A beautiful Norman bridge crosses the river Fowey here and there is Restormel, an ancient motte and bailey castle, just outside the town.
+In the centre the rather imposing Exchequer Hall was built in 1272 and was once home to the ancient Stannary Courts.

 But of course I came to Lostwithiel looking for something far less grand and dare I say a lot sillier!

 Not far from the corner of North Street and Queen Street there is a little square house with an inscription quite high up on its walls.

 The granite plaque wraps around one corner of the building.
 It appears to have been built into the actual wall of the house, not added on later.
 It reads:

 Walter Kendal of Lostwithiell was founder of this house in 1658.
 Hath a Lease for Three Thousand Yeares which had beginning the 29th of September Anno 1652

 Now this was a man with long term goals I feel!
 A man thinking ahead . . . far, far ahead!
 I am really not sure what Walter thought would be happening 4652 when his lease finally expires!